-Federal regulations require students receiving federal financial aid to maintain Satisfactory Academic Progress, as explained below, and be working toward a degree, certificate, or transfer program approved for financial aid and according to the Clackamas Community College catalog.
+Federal regulations require students receiving federal financial aid to maintain Satisfactory Academic Progress, as explained below, and be working toward a degree, certificate, or transfer program that is eligible for financial aid according to the Clackamas Community College (CCC) catalog.
+All terms of attendance, including those in which financial aid was not received, are considered when determining a student's cumulative totals for Satisfactory Academic Progress.